50 Instagram-Worthy Honeymoon Spots

 Best Beaches: Little Cayman, Cayman Islands

 WHY GO: The smallest and least developed (read: tranquil) of the three Cayman Islands, Little Cayman has a population of about 170 people—meaning that most of it is basically uninhabited beach bliss.
+As honeymoon destinations go, the Cayman Islands are among the most picturesque.

 WHERE TO STAY: Snag a one-bedroom villa with its own ocean panorama at The Club at Little Cayman (from $350, TheClubatLittleCayman.com) and lounge on the property's secluded beach or cuddle up on a beachfront hammock.